 How to live with philophobia

 Philophobia mostly stems from traumatic experiences in previous relationships and the crippling fear of rejection.
-You can try and convince yourself that one bad incident from the past doesn’t define your entire love life or all your future potential partners.
+You can work toward overcoming this fear by convincing yourself that one bad incident from the past doesn’t define your entire love life or all your future potential partners.
 Keep it low-key but give yourself a chance to start dating again.

 Related Reading: 9 Signs Of Commitment Issues And 5 Ways To Deal With It